xixogo5105/uiptv/README.md

   - **Xtreme Codes**: Live Channels, Video On Demand, and Series.
   - **RSS Feeds**: Add and watch content from RSS feeds.
 This includes support for YouTube channels by using their RSS feed URL (e.g., `https://www.youtube.com/feeds/videos.xml?channel_id=CHANNEL_ID`).
 For YouTube videos to play, **yt-dlp** must be installed and accessible in the system's PATH.
 - **Bulk Account Import**: Add multiple accounts at once for Stalker, Xtreme, and M3U.
+- **Account Tools**: MAC verify/manage flows, account pinning, timezone and HTTP method support for Stalker, and account-level cache reload.
 - **Database Synchronization**: Synchronize your configuration and accounts between two database files, perfect for backups or multi-device setups.
 - **Tab-Based Interface**: The user interface has been updated from expandable panels to a more intuitive tab-based layout for managing accounts and settings.
 - **About Page & Update Checks**: An "About" page has been added, which includes a mechanism to check for new application updates.
-- **Cache Management**: UIPTV uses an SQLite database to cache data, reducing repeated calls to servers.
-You can "Clear Cache" or "Pause Caching" globally or on a per-account basis to manage performance.
+- **Cache Management**: UIPTV uses an SQLite database cache with configurable expiry, global clear/reload flows, and account-level reload tools.
 - **Website**: A promotional website is now available at [https://xixogo5105.github.io/uiptv/](https://xixogo5105.github.io/uiptv/).

 ## Important Installation Note for Windows and Linux (DEB) Users